 Riding Lessons at Shadow Lane Farm

 - My goal is to provide children and young adults with riding lessons and horse-related skills in a positive, safe atmosphere.
-Check out my Facebook page (Shadow Lane Farm) for lots of pictures!
+Check out my Facebook page (Shadow Lane Farm) and website (www.shadowlanefarm.com) for more information!

 Requirements and other information:

 - Anyone who rides my horses MUST BE A MEMBER OF THE NEW BRUNSWICK EQUESTRIAN ASSOCIATION (www.nbea.ca).
 This ensures that you have adequate liability insurance.
 In case you weren’t aware (most people aren’t) – that unless you have this liability insurance, there is NO INSURANCE COVERING YOU if you get on a horse (for example, at a friend’s house, etc.) Please provide a printed or emailed copy of your membership information.